-According to the terms of Shah Deniz Production Sharing Agreement ("SD PSA"), the Group as at 31 December 2022 owned 6.67% share portion of the SD project's assets and is liable for its portion of the SD project's liabilities.
+As at 31 December 2024 the Group owned 16.02% participating interest (31 December 2023: 21.02% participating interest) in SD project and according to the terms of SD PSA is liable for its portion of the SD project's liabilities.
 At the same time, the Group is entitled to its portion of expenses incurred and revenues earned by the whole project.
 Therefore, the Group accounts for its investment in the SD PSA by recognising its interest portion of underlying assets, liabilities, expenses incurred, and income earned by the project using undivided interest method.

-The Group's 6.67% participating share interest in the SCP Project that it held as at 31 December 2022 is treated by the Group as undivided interest related to the investment in South Caucasus Pipeline Company Limited ("SCPC") and accounted by recognising its portion of underlying assets, liabilities, expenses incurred and income earned by the project using undivided interest method.
+The Group's 21.02% participating interest in the SCP project held as at 31 December 2024 (31 December 2023: 21.02% participating interest) are treated by the Group as undivided interest related to the investment in South Caucasus Pipeline Company Limited ("SCPC") and accounted by recognising its portion of underlying assets, liabilities, expenses incurred and income earned by the project using undivided interest method.

-As at 31 December 2022 the Group held 5.336% share interest in the Azerbaijan Gas Supply Company Limited ("AGSC"), a company established together with the other Contractor Parties of the SD Project and the Ministry of Energy of the Republic of Azerbaijan.
+As at 31 December 2024 the Group held 12.816% shares in the AGSC (31 December 2023: 16.816% shares), a company established together with the other Contractor Parties of the SD Project and the State, represented by SOCAR.
 AGSC is a special structured entity established for marketing, accounting, billing, payment and reporting of other administrative activities related to the sales of SD gas and operates on a no gain, no loss basis.